 In accordance with the International Public Sector Accounting Standards framework, the accounting treatment for each transaction has to follow the following rules: Understandability, Relevance, Materiality, Reliability, Substance over Form, Prudence, Completeness.
 Due to the fact that the instalments based on the inception or interim report do not represent an added value for the EnC and based on the economic content of the regularly requested services and following the general accounting rules in accordance with the IPSAS framework, all instalments are considered as prepayment in the Statement of Financial Position as at 31 December of the relevant financial year.
+The prepayments are booked into an expense account upon receipt of the final results of the consultancy service.

-EnC laying down the Energy Community Procedures for the Establishment and Implementation of Budget, Auditing and Inspection The overall accounting principles to be followed when preparing the financial statements are laid down in Article 70 of the Energy Community Procedures for Establishment and Implementation of Budget, Auditing and Inspection and are the same as described in IPSAS

-1, which are: fair presentation, accrual basis, going concern, consistency of presentation, prudence, no netting, materiality and comparability of information.
+Procedural Act of the Ministerial Council of the Energy Community No 2014/01/MC-EnC amending Procedural Act No 2006/03/MC-EnC laying down the Energy Community Procedures for the Establishment and Implementation of Budget, Auditing and Inspection The overall accounting principles to be followed when preparing the financial statements are laid down in Article 70 of the Energy Community Procedures for Establishment and Implementation of Budget, Auditing and Inspection and are the same as described in IPSAS 1, which are: fair presentation, accrual basis, going concern, consistency of presentation, prudence, no netting, materiality and comparability of information.